Cadence, an Immersive Media Exhibit

 Top down concept

-I explored using stable diffusion for generating the trail, but quickly realised that the laptop we were given couldn't handle running such a big simulation in real time.
+I tried using stable diffusion for generating a trail, but quickly realised that the laptop we were given couldn't handle running the model.

 Skeleton tracking